Skip to content

 Offset

-Offsets value by the amount entered.
-Adds the entered number to the values.
+Offsets the value by the entered amount.
+In other words, it adds that number to the value.

 Gain